ivybenson/Boredom-Buster/README.md

 - Quiz yourself with a trivia card.
 The cards vary in difficulty so watch out!
 - Find something to do with your time in the activity square - customizable number of people up to four.

+This app was created using HTML, CSS, Javascript, and jQuery.

 [Boredom Buster](https://ivybenson.github.io/boredom-buster/)

 ![Boredom Buster App](images/boredom-buster.png)